ushahidi/SMSSync/website-src/_root/features.md

 header : <h1>Features <small>Highlights the important features of SMSSync.</small></h1>
 ---

-* Scheduler to auto sync pending messages
+* Scheduler to auto sync pending messages.
-* Pending and sent message views
+* Pending and sent message views.
-* Configurable auto-reply messages
+* Configurable auto-reply messages.
-* Instant auto-reply messages from server
+* Instant auto-reply messages from server.
-* Import existing messages from inbox
+* Import existing messages from inbox.
-* Keyword based SMS filtering
+* Keyword based SMS filtering.
-* Multiple languages
+* Multiple languages.
-* Task scheduling
+* Task scheduling.
-* Multiple Sync URLs
+* Multiple Sync URLs.
 * Filter by phone number.
 Either Whitelist or Blacklist a phone number.
+* HTTP basic authentication support in Sync URLs.
 * Logviewer to see the activities on the application.

 # Limitations